mikhail-karpov/todo-app/README.md

 <code>127.0.0.1 keycloak</code>

-This is because you will access your application with a browser on your machine (which name is localhost, or 127.0.0.1), but inside Docker it will run in its own container, which name is keycloak.
+This is because you will access your application with a browser on your machine (which name is localhost, or 127.0.0.1), but inside Docker it will run in its own containers.

 See: https://stackoverflow.com/questions/51877246/docker-spring-boot-or-thorntail-and-keycloak